 In the meantime, check out our Book Outline Challenge.

-However, there is no exact minimum or standard for how many chapters a novel should have.
+However, there is no exact minimum or standard for how many chapters are in a novel.
 Because chapters are just places where the author decides to break up the flow of their story, you could go a more traditional route and end up with 12-28 chapters or choose to be more experimental and have as many as 200.

-Looking at some popular novels, even with similar themes and audiences, there is a great variation in overall length and number of chapters.
+Looking at some popular novels, even with similar themes and audiences, there is a great variation in overall length and number of chapters, so you can understand how many chapters are in a novel on average.

 The first installment in the Harry Potter series totaled 17 chapters with about 77,500 words total whereas The Hunger Games topped out at 27 chapters with a word count of 99,750.